-- 4.1 At our school we strive to use IT to enhance the learning and meet the needs of all pupils regardless of their ability or previous experience with computers.
-We take steps to use Computing to provide learning opportunities for those pupils with special educational needs, those with disabilities, those who are gifted and talented, and those learning English as an additional language (EAL) by: - Providing all children with access to computers during set lunchtimes and after school - Allocating resources in school for SEN and EAL children to enhance their learning and record their progress - Installing software and specific applications for SEN children and 1:1 adults to access and use.
+4.1 At our school we strive to use IT to enhance the learning and meet the needs of all pupils regardless of their ability or previous experience with computers.
+We take steps to use Computing to provide learning opportunities for those pupils with special educational needs, those with disabilities, those who are gifted and talented, and those learning English as an additional language (EAL) by:

-- Giving more able children in KS2 roles within the school to support children in KS1 - 4.2 Intervention through School Action and School Action Plus will lead to the creation of an Individual Education Plan (IEP) for children with special educational needs.
+- Allocating resources in school for SEND and EAL children to enhance their learning and record their progress - Installing software and specific applications for SEN children and 1:1 adults to access and use. - Giving more able children in KS2 roles within the school to support children in KS1 - For children who do not have access to the internet at home via a computer, laptop or tablet they are given time at lunchtime or after school to access the online home learning websites when available and under adult supervision. - 4.2 Intervention through School Action and School Action Plus will lead to the creation of an Individual Education Plan (IEP) for children with special educational needs.
 The IEP may include, as appropriate, specific targets relating to Computing.
 In some instances the use of technology has a considerable impact on the quality of work that children produce, by increasing their confidence and motivation.
+For example an IPAD so they can access learning at their level and also for their work/progress to be recorded via photos/videos.